NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 As can be seen below, ``sfs`` returns reasonable results on the Moon as far as 85 degrees and even 89.6 degrees South.

+See an example for Kaguya TC lunar images in :numref:`sfs_kaguya`.

 This tool's performance is mixed with Mars data.
 That is likely because Mars has very diverse geological properties and an atmosphere which scatters light.
 The program has experimental support for modeling haze